danielelozzi/SPEED/README.md

 **Step 2: Generate Outputs On-Demand**
 After the core analysis is complete, you can use the dedicated tabs in the GUI to generate as many plots and videos as you need, with any combination of settings, without re-processing the raw data.
 * **Generate Plots:** Select which categories of plots you want to create.
-Pupillometry plots can now highlight periods where the user's gaze is on a tracked surface. [cite: 1]
+Pupillometry plots can now highlight periods where the user's gaze is on a tracked surface.
 * **Generate Videos:** Compose highly customized videos.
-You can select different overlays, display the current event's name, show an "On Surface" indicator, or even **trim the video to include only the selected event segments**. [cite: 1]
+You can select different overlays, display the current event's name, show an "On Surface" indicator, or even **trim the video to include only the selected event segments**.
-* **View YOLO Results:** Load and view the quantitative results from the object detection analysis. [cite: 1]
+* **View YOLO Results:** Load and view the quantitative results from the object detection analysis.

 ---